Private bankers provide session on transitioning biz

 “We want to talk about not only a business plan, but a personal plan,” Creavin added.
 “What’s your passion?
 What will move you and make you happy when you’re done with your business and transitioned your business.”

-“Whatever your vision is, it takes money,” Radigan said.
-“Money is the fuel that helps you get there.”

-This event covers a wide range of aspects related to transitioning companies and lives during a critical time for the business and its owners.
+This event is about a wide range of aspects regarding transitioning companies and lives, during a time that matters for the business and owners.

 “This seminar is about helping you have a business plan and a personal plan,” Creavin added.
 “Both are really important to your success, whatever your success means to you at the end of the day.”